 The open channel auxiliary spillway is located near the center of dam and appears to have been constructed on fill.
 The surface of the channel is covered in gravel and riprap which was observed to be sparse at the inlet section.
+Aquatic vegetation is growing along the inlet section of the spillway.
 There was a large tree stump left over from tree removal on the left side and a few smaller tree stumps within the riprap on the right side.
-A few small bare spots were observed on the left side slope at the interface with the downstream slope.
+A few small bare spots were observed on the left side slope at the interface with the downstream slope along with by the tree stump of the left side.
+The start of a headcut was noted in the middle of the auxiliary spillway due to periodic flow.
+Some vegetation is growing along the flow path.
 As noted previously, there is uncertainty with the spillway system's (principal spillway and auxiliary spillway) ability to safely pass the runoff from the 100% PMP storm event without overtopping the embankment.
 The auxiliary spillway was considered "Deficient" according to IDNR rating criteria.